 Physical Therapies, Functional Movement And Educating Clients Has Been My Career For 40 Years

 I apply myofascial therapy Rolfing and medical massage to help clients feel less–or eliminate– physical discomforts commonly found in the neck, shoulders and lower back.
 My goals are always for clients to sit, stand and move with better posture, strength, grace and balance during their daily activities

 I am committed to staying current in my field, and have focused for decades on professional training and educational workshops to foster a close and committed working relationships with clients.

 In 1979 and 1980 I received massage training and licensure in Florida and New York.
 By 1983, my talents using a combination medical massage and exercise gave me an opportunity to be commissioned as the official medical massage and exercise therapist, working exclusively for the Greek shipping magnate, Stavros Niarchos,

 and his entourage, under the supervision of Dr. Willibald Nagler, Physiatrist-In-Chief in the Rehabilitation Department, at NewYork-Presbyterian/Columbia University Medical Center in Manhattan.

 I traveled internationally with with Mr. Niarchos for ten years, implementing therapeutic massage and rehabilitation exercises in collaboration and with direction from Dr. Nagler.
 I also assisted the physical therapists in the clinic while studying and attending lectures with the physical therapists and physiatrists in the hospital’s rehabilitation department.
 One of Mr. Niarchos’ guests who came to stay on his island, Spetsapoula, was the Russian dancer Rudolf Nureyev, who I was able to work with and provide therapy as his dancing career had placed tremendous stress and demand upon his physique.

-When I learned that Rolfing (sometimes known as Structural Integration) is a powerful, hands-on bodywork modality that mobilizes, straightens posture and strengthens your musculoskeletal system in profound, lasting ways, I got two years of intense training at the Rolf Institute, and was officially certified as a Rolfer in 1990.
+When I first received sessions of the traditional myofascial stretching and manipulation known as Rolfing –also called Structural Integration–I found it to be a rather intense bodywork modality that could temporarily mobilize, straighten posture and offer movement flexibility across all of my musculoskeletal system.
+Curious, I signed up for two years of comprehensive training at the Rolf Institute, and was officially certified as a Rolfer in 1990.